 |You can cut and paste between reports.||This feature is not available.|

 |You can easily create drill-down links.||Drill-down links can be done, but not easily.|

 |You have complete control over everything within the report.||You can control almost everything within the report.|

 If you are creating a lot of reports and want to keep them organized then I recommend BIDS.
 However, if you are only going to create a few reports, then you may want to go with RB as it has a closer look and feel to other Microsoft Office products like Word.

-The following table gives you a list of BIDS and RB versions that are compatible with each SQL version.
+The following table gives you a list of Business Intelligence Development Studio and Report Builder versions that are compatible with each SQL version.

 |SQL Version||BIDS Version||RB Version|